Archdiocese of Las Vegas

-The Archdiocese of Las Vegas (Archidiœcesis Campensis) is a Latin Church ecclesiastical territory, or archdiocese, of the Catholic Church in southern Nevada, United States.
+The Archdiocese of Las Vegas (Archidiœcesis Campensis) is an archdiocese of the Catholic Church in southern Nevada in the United States.
 The seat of the archdiocese is Guardian Angel Cathedral in Las Vegas.
 The see had been a suffragan diocese of the Archdiocese of San Francisco from its creation in 1995 until 2023, when Las Vegas was elevated as a metropolitan see.
-The Archdiocese of Las Vegas has two suffragan sees in its ecclesiastical province: the Dioceses of Reno and Salt Lake City.

 Territory

 The Archdiocese of Las Vegas comprises Clark, Esmeralda, Lincoln, Nye and White Pine Counties.

 History

-1776–1931: Missionary territory
+1776 – 1931: Missionary territory

-The first Catholic Mass in southern Nevada was celebrated in 1776 in present-day Laughlin by Francisco Hermenegildo Tomas Garces, traveling from Mexico when the entire region was part of the Spanish Empire.
+The first Catholic mass in Southern Nevada was celebrated in 1776 in present-day Laughlin by the Franciscan missionary Francisco Garcés, traveling from Mexico when the entire region was part of the Spanish Empire.
+Unlike other areas on the Pacific Coast and the Southwest, Spain did not establish any missions in Nevada.

-Bishop Lawrence Scanlan, head of the Apostolic Vicariate of Salt Lake City, established the first parish in Pioche in the late 1880s.
-He ministered to the scattered Catholic population throughout southern Nevada.
-In 1908, Scanlan created St. Joan of Arc, the first parish in Las Vegas.
+During the early 19th century, the few Catholics in Southern Nevada were under the jurisdiction of the Archdiocese of San Francisco.
+However, in 1887, the Vatican erected the Apostolic Vicariate of Salt Lake City, which included all of Nevada.
+Bishop Lawrence Scanlan of Salt Lake City established the first parish in the region in Pioche in the late 1880s.
+He ministered to the Catholic population scattered throughout Southern Nevada.

+The first parish in Ely was Sacred Heart, erected in 1906.
+In 1908, Scanlan erected St. Joan of Arc, the first parish in Las Vegas.
 Scanlan said that he chose the name Joan of Arc because the blistering sun in Las Vegas reminded him of her suffering when she was burned at the stake.